syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 {% endtabs %}

 #### Validation label
-The validation label used to display the dataform validation messages such as valid or invalid data.
-Refer [validation](https://help.syncfusion.com/maui/dataform/validation) to learn more about dataform validation.
+The validation label displays the dataform validation messages such as valid or invalid data.
+Refer to the [validation](https://help.syncfusion.com/maui/dataform/validation) to learn more about the dataform validation.

 ## Customize Assistive label using text style
-You can customize the font of assistive labels by setting the `TextColor`, `FontFamily`, `FontSize`, and `FontAttributes` properties of the `DataFormTextStyle` property.
+Customize the font of assistive labels by setting the `TextColor`, `FontFamily`, `FontSize`, and `FontAttributes` properties of the `DataFormTextStyle` property.

 #### Hint label style
-You can customize the text of hint label by setting the TextColor, FontFamily, FontSize, and FontAttributes properties of `LabelTextStyle` in DataFormItem.
+Customize the text of the hint label by setting the `TextColor`, `FontFamily`, `FontSize`, and `FontAttributes` properties of the `LabelTextStyle` in the DataFormItem.

 {% tabs %}
 {% highlight XAML %}